What is Recertification by Infection Prevention Units (IPUs)?

 What happens if I fail to accumulate the required 40 IPUs in the time allotted or my units are not accepted?

-- If you are selected for a random audit and your units are not accepted, you must take the proctored recertification exam, which must be purchased by December 18 and completed by December 31.
+If upon review and resubmission and your units are not accepted, you must take the proctored CIC exam, which must be purchased by December 17 and completed by December 31.

 What is an example of an IPU that might not be accepted?

 Attending an educational offering that is completely removed from infection prevention and control related topics.
 At least one of the knowledge domains must be addressed for each IPU entry.

 Can I resubmit my portfolio if CBIC initially rejects it?